-12 Best Campgrounds near Mount Rushmore
+13 Best Campgrounds near Mount Rushmore, SD

-Sculpted to creation in 1941, Mount Rushmore is South Dakota's most iconic attraction, drawing more than three million visitors a year.
-It's not just the monument itself that earns such popularity, or the unique history behind the stoic faces and those who carved them, it's the surrounding Black Hills National Forest that makes Mount Rushmore a fun place to visit.
+Mount Rushmore is South Dakota's most iconic attraction, sculpted to creation in 1941 and drawing more than three million visitors a year.
+It's not just the monument itself that earns such popularity or the unique history behind the stoic faces and those who carved them; it's the surrounding Black Hills National Forest that makes Mount Rushmore a fun place to visit.

 See also: Where to Stay near Mount Rushmore

 - 2. Buffalo Ridge Camp Resort

 - 3. Sylvan Lake Campground, Custer State Park

 - 4. Mount Rushmore KOA at Palmer Gulch Resort

 - 6. Game Lodge Campground, Custer State Park

 - 7. Roubaix Lake